tuadiel/QAandMetricsForArch/README.md

 <img src="https://github.com/xxyyzzaa/QAandMetricsForArch/blob/main/assets/4.png" width="300" height="250">

+* Every time the .archquality is updated, a code generation step is also executed.
+You will see a "src-gen" folder generated automatically in your project folder.

+PHOTO

 * Once everything is installed correctly, go to your browser then point to the address of your web-server and the generated graph similar to this one will be shown.

 <img src="https://github.com/xxyyzzaa/QAandMetricsForArch/blob/main/assets/5.png" width="500" height="400">